-Mr. Jacques Mottard and Mrs. Françoise Fillot were appointed as Managing directors, responsible for the daily management for a term expiring at the Annual General Meeting called to approve the accounts of the Company for fiscal year ending 31 December 2015.
+Mr. Jacques Mottard and Mrs. Françoise Fillot were Managing directors, responsible for the daily management for a term expiring at the Annual General Meeting called to approve the accounts of the Company for fiscal year ending 31 December 2015.
 They will also hold the title of "Executive Vice President".

-Mr. Frédéric Goosse replaces Mrs. Fillot in this function as of 19 February 2013.
+Mr. Frédéric Goosse replaces Mrs. Fillot in this function as of 19 February 2013, pursuant to her resignation.